mjspriggs/overview/glossary/glossary.md

 ### precision
 {: #x2003831}

 A measurement that specifies the proportion of results that are relevant.
 Precision, which is a positive predictive value, is determined by the number of correct positive results divided by the number of all positive results.
 Accuracy is best measured by using both precision and recall.
-See also [accuracy](/docs/overview?topic=overview-glossary#x3125742), [recall](/docs/overview?topic=overview-glossary#x2154357).
+See also [accuracy](#x3125742), [recall](#x2154357).

 ### private cloud
 {: #x4585362}

 A cloud computing environment in which access is limited to members of an enterprise and partner networks.
-See also [public cloud](/docs/overview?topic=overview-glossary#x4585370).
+See also [public cloud](#x4585370).

 ### private image repository
 {: #x8439215}

-The combination of an organization's {{site.data.keyword.cloud_notm}} registry and its namespace.
+The combination of an organization's IBM Cloud registry and its namespace.
 The private image repository is used when referencing an image in a command.
-See also [image](/docs/overview?topic=overview-glossary#x2024928), [namespace](/docs/overview?topic=overview-glossary#x2031005).
+See also [image](#x2024928), [namespace](#x2031005).

 ### private key
 {: #x2034701}